-- 1. A grade of C (not C-) or better in all MC and LS courses.
+- A grade of C (not C-) or better in all MC and LS courses.
 Must receive a B- or better in MC 140. - 2.
-A minimum of 64 total semester credit hours as outlined below. - 3.
-Keyboarding skill 40 cwpm minimum; 50 cwpm encouraged.
-The keyboarding skill must be verified the last semester before graduation.
+A minimum of 64 total semester credit hours as outlined below. - Keyboarding skill 40 cwpm minimum; 50 cwpm encouraged.
+The keyboarding skill must be verified the last semester before graduation. - 4.
+A cumulative grade point average of 2.0 or better.